 Do you need a cordless soldering iron to tackle those small jobs under your car dash?
 And need something for the heavy battery cable?
 Choosing the right soldering tools for the application depends on the different wire sizes.
 Iso-Tip offers soldering tools for many applications.
-Take a look at our Solder Gauge Chart!
+Take a look at our recommendations for what tools for Soldering Large Gauge Wire below.

 We hear a lot from you guys and like to share your stories, so always give us a shout.
 One common question we get from our Iso-Tip community is in regards to what size wire can actually be soldered with our tools.